biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 As described in the Elixir 2020 Biohackathon paper (in preparation), metadata is crucial to publications, including acquiring a digital object identifier (DOI).
 DOIs are permanent URIs to PDFs, so publications can be cited by others.
 One interesting aspect is that DOIs support versioning - that means papers can be updated under the same DOI, this is not the case with content-addressable identifiers, such as the Interplanetary File System (IPFS).

 In the existing workflow we host BioHackrXiv.org as a --- so called --- preprint service with the Open Science Foundation (OSF.io).
 OSF manages the publication submission system and creates a DOI on acceptance.
 A DOI may look like \url{https://doi.org/10.37044/osf.io/km9ux} and should resolve to a hosted PDF.
+Another important identifier is ORCID for authors (cite?).

 For the authors, the current setup, demands writing a paper in a git repository using [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) that allows for embedded LaTeX.
 We wrote a preview webservice at \url{http://preview.biohackrxiv.org/} that generates a nice looking PDF from a pasted git URL, or alternatively a zipped up file containing paper.md and paper.bib.
 Next, the main author has to submit the paper through the OSF managed preprint system.
 After a cursory check, one of the editors of BioHackrXiv will accept or reject the paper -- mostly as a curation step against SPAM.
 After acceptance the paper appears online with a DOI and automatically gets included in the EU PMID or EuropePMID, followed by OpenCitations.

 Even though the system works as a `minimal viable product', and the PDF generation and submission works rather well, we identified a number of problems with the existing workflow:

-1. Authors have to submit some information twice - particularly author names - which is prone to mistakes (missing authors, misspellings)
+1. Authors have to submit some information twice because OSF does not parse the metadata header of th paper - particularly author name and institute - which is prone to mistakes (missing authors, misspellings).
+1. For the same reason ORCIDs are not propagated from the metadata headers in the paper submission
 1. The current submission page does not track the git repository where the publication is hosted.
 Often the editor has to ask for that separately
 1. In previous biohackathons we engineered a metadata graph that exports publications and their authors.
 Updating this graph includes some manual steps and that causes significant delays in updating the graph to show our aggregated output page at http://preview.biohackrxiv.org/list.
 That page should show a list of publications and their authors and it has a JSON version at http://preview.biohackrxiv.org/list.json
 1. When authors choose to submit a zip file we have to contact the authors for all relevant metadata